Chibchan water mouse

 The Chibchan water mouse (Chibchanomys trichotis) is a species of rodent in the family Cricetidae.
 It is found in the Andean highlands of Colombia, Peru, and Venezuela.
 Its natural habitats are tropical cloud forests and streams at elevations from 2500 to 2700 m.
 It feeds on snails and possibly small fish.
 It is the only currently described species in the genus Chibchanomys.
+It is a dull gray to black rat with a pale gray venter.
+The rat's tail is slightly longer than its body, measuring 115 to 133 mm compared to a head-body length of 113 to 125 mm.